1997 Bolivian general election: Campaign

 Incumbent president Gonzalo Sánchez de Lozada chose René Blattmann, minister of justice and human rights, as the MNR's presidential candidate.
 Blattmann's reformations to the judicial system had gained him great popularity among the population with him holding a 34% electoral preference to Hugo Banzer's 14% upon the announcement of his candidacy in December 1996.
 However, René Blattmann surprisingly renounced his candidacy at the end of January 1997.
 Juan Carlos Durán became the new MNR candidate but the damage to the party's electoral campaign was irreversible.

 Hugo Banzer, who had run in the past five elections, had stated in 1993 that he would not present himself again as a candidate.
 Nevertheless, Banzer announced his 1997 candidacy anyway.
 Former president Jaime Paz Zamora of the MIR also announced his intention to seek a second term.

 The "neo-populist" Max Fernández of the UCS and Carlos Palenque of CONDEPA had seen their parties' best performances in 1993.
-However, the premature death of both leaders (Fernández in a plane crash in 1995, Palenque of a heart attack on March 1997, less than three monts before the election) hurt their parties' chances of winning.
+However, the premature death of both leaders (Fernández in a plane crash in 1995, Palenque of a heart attack in March 1997, less than three months before the election) hurt their parties' chances of winning.
 Jhonny Fernández, Max Fernández's son, was not yet of legal age to run, leading the UCS to present as their candidate Ivo Kuljis, who incidentally had been Carlos Palenque's CONDEPA running mate in 1993.
 CONDEPA, in turn, presented Remedios Loza, making her the first female presidential candidate in Bolivia history.
 The fact that Loza was Aymara won her some support among Bolivia's marginalized indigenous population.

 Economic and social issues dominated the campaign, with all major parties promising to continue the free market policies implemented by outgoing President Gonzalo Sánchez de Lozada.
 Whilst Juan Carlos Durán emphasised the free market reforms, Hugo Banzer promised to improve the lives of the indigenous population.